ucloud/ucloud-cli/README.md

 *Note*

-Run command below to get details about the parameters to create new uhost instance.
+Run command below to get details about the parameters of creating new uhost instance.

 ```
 $ ucloud uhost create --help
 ```

-Secondly, we're going to allocate an EIP and bind to the uhost created above.
+Secondly, we're going to allocate an EIP and then bind it to the uhost created above.

 ```
 $ ucloud eip allocate --line International --bandwidth 1